-Demand-side energy efficiency programs target more permanent changes to electricity usage patterns by either installing or replacing more efficient and effective electric appliances.
+Demand-side energy efficiency programs target more permanent changes to electricity usage patterns by either installing or replacing old appliances with more efficient and effective electric appliances.
 Helping residential and commercial customers improve the efficiency of their homes and businesses can be an effective way for a utility to improve its ability to reduce energy costs and peak demand.
 Utilities can provide rebates to support customers in buying energy efficient appliances.
 They can also provide incentives for customers to invest in retro commissioning and building retrofits.

-Utilities should check the energy efficiency programs it currently provides and offer a description and/or attach supporting materials, examples, or documentation of financial incentives/rebates.
-If the question does not apply to your utility, please describe and/or attach supporting materials, examples, or documentation of why it does not apply to your utility.
+Utilities should check the energy efficiency programs it currently provides.
+For each selected demandside energy efficiency program, utilities must offer a description and/or attach supporting materials, examples, or documentation to earn full points.